 When Peter finally makes a break for it, running through the woods in a last ditch effort to find his way out of the wilderness and back to the road, the director treats us to an extended series of tracking shots of Peter’s flight.
 The dynamism of these scenes is a cruel trick.
 We are actively running with Peter now.
 We want him to survive.
 We even think he might.
 Peter is even allowed to make it safely out onto the road, only for a cockatoo – of course – to fly into the cab of an oncoming truck, causing its driver to lose control of the vehicle.
 Peter is pressed flat into the tarmac, the truck’s tyres drawing long lines of blood on the road.
 A final crane shot reveals the truck is carrying a cargo of live animals to a local abattoir.

 It’s all so horribly unfair – probably.
 We may not like either of them very much, but Peter and Marcia are human, nuanced just enough by the script and the actors’ performances to ensure we know them not to be complete monsters – and yet, from the moment we first encounter them, they’re dead people walking; and not because Marcia’s had an abortion or because Peter is an adulterer (the film begins with Peter saying goodbye to a pretty young women in the city), or because Marcia and Peter are swingers, or even because of their fondness for frozen chicken.
 Peter and Marcia are dead-by-dawn because that’s what the film always intended for them.
-It’s what this movie wanted all along.
+It’s what this movie wanted.

 But someone has to say it.
 As revenge of nature films go, Long Weekend is a bit lame.
 I’d go as far as to say the actual animal attacks, such as they are, are comedic.
 There’s a low-budget eagle attack, a snarling possum, a domestic dog turned feral, and a modest clutch of snakes, lizards and spiders, but nothing like the apocalypse of Hitchcock’s The Birds (1963), with which Long Weekend nonetheless shares a number of affinities – not least the parade of unlikeable characters and its shrill vibratory pitch.
 Maybe this goes some way to explaining why Long Weekend is not better known or more highly-regarded?
 Is it a problem the animals of Long Weekend are not, well, scary?